 Popular Running Shoe Comparisons

 The ASICS NOVABLAST 4 is a versatile shoe for easy mileage that stands out for its great cushioning and lateral stability compared to many shoes within the broader daily trainer market.
 While not as plush or energetic as its successor, the ASICS NOVABLAST 5, this iteration offers a secure and predictable underfoot experience that's especially appealing to runners prioritizing stability.
-However, if you're looking for softer cushioning or greater energy return, the newer and improved NOVABLAST 5 or super trainers such as the ASICS SUPERBLAST 2 are better options.
+However, if you're looking for softer cushioning or greater responsiveness, the newer and improved NOVABLAST 5 or super trainers such as the ASICS SUPERBLAST 2 are better options.
 Looking beyond, the Mizuno Neo Vista from another notable Japanese label or the HOKA Skyward X provide strong alternatives for maximum cushioning.

 This model sits clearly above basic trainers like the ASICS GEL-NIMBUS 27 or stability-focused shoes such as the ASICS GEL-KAYANO 31, but below specialized speed-focused options like the carbon-plated ASICS MAGIC SPEED 4 or carbon-plated super shoes like the ASICS METASPEED SKY PARIS and ASICS METASPEED EDGE PARIS.